joelouthan/theologic.us/content/posts/study-romans/study-romans04-6-12.md

 season: "2021"
 number: "0725"
 duration: "0:33:04"
-short_description: "Nowhere in the Bible did God promise a easy life.
+description: "Nowhere in the Bible did God promise a easy life.
 He did promise suffering--mostly because you are called to be holy in a fallen world."
 mp3:
     asset_link: "2021-07-25-study-romans4-6-12.mp3"
     length: "48118106"